gjemiolo-git/flashgen-backend/README.md

 <summary>Environment Variables</summary>

-Default values assued in `./src/constants/index.js`
+Most of the default values assued in `./src/constants/index.js`

+- `PROJECT_NAME`: Name branding for the project
 - `NODE_ENV`: Set to 'production' for production environment
 - `SERVER_PORT`: Port number for the server
 - `CLIENT_URL`: URL of the frontend client for CORS